 The End User Console URL is generated.

 If you have to change the unique identifier due to conflict with another identifier, make sure you also change it in your identity provider configuration.

-All subaccounts: applies this profile to all subaccounts.
+All domains: applies this profile to all domains.

-You can create only one profile that is applied to all subaccounts.
+You can create only one profile that is applied to all domains.

-Specified subaccounts: applies this profile to specified subaccounts.
+Specified domains: applies this profile to specified domains.

-Select subaccounts from the Available pane and click Add > to add them to the Selected pane.
+Select domains from the Available pane and click Add > to add them to the Selected pane.